 “We’re just not cost-effective enough.”

-Bringing in a support and maintenance partner can often not only bring about cost savings, but also a better return on investment (ROI).
+Bringing in a Drupal development company to address your support and maintenance requirements can often not only Bring About Cost Savings, but also a better return on investment (ROI).

 Many businesses measure success in terms of ROI—they measure revenue generated against the amount spent on a particular resource.
 In some cases (information websites, self-service portals, advocacy platforms, etc), it might not be as easy to measure ROI.
 In such cases, there is usually an annual IT or marketing budget.
 Department heads are constantly looking for ways to deliver maximum value from this budget.
 For them, keeping the core team focused on high-value enhancements or new initiatives is often the biggest challenge—and this is made harder by the need to handle incident-based support tasks as well.

-Not only is partnering with a support provider often cheaper for such businesses than recruiting additional internal resources to handle all requirements, they might also end up generating higher revenues with a better end product and greater efficiency.
-A better ROI!
+Not only is partnering with a Drupal support provider often cheaper for such businesses than recruiting additional internal resources to handle all requirements, they might also end up generating higher revenues with a better end product and greater efficiency.
+A Better ROI!
 This can become especially essential when:

 “We need a project team, not an individual.”

 Sometimes website performance optimization requirements warrant a whole team instead of an individual.
-In such a case, from a cost and efficiency standpoint, it becomes almost a necessity to bring in a support and maintenance partner.
+In such a case, from a cost and efficiency standpoint, it becomes almost a necessity to work with a Drupal development company.

 Often, businesses will also want to try out a support partnership before actually taking the leap to creating an internal website-specific team.